Two pairs and a free, quality eye exam for just $79.95

 Lens Quality

-The lenses of OTC reading glasses will likely have some quality issues.
+The lenses of over-the-counter reading glasses will likely have some quality issues.

 When you buy a pair of reading glasses from your eye doctor, they’re made of high-quality materials, such as polycarbonate.
 These prescription lenses are free of defects.
 That means you’ll see your best while wearing them.

-A pair of non-prescription readers, on the other hand, doesn’t undergo the same quality control process.
-Tiny bubbles or imperfections in the lenses of these OTC readers might not be something you notice — but your eyes do.
+A pair of non-prescription reading glasses, on the other hand, doesn’t undergo the same quality control process.
+Tiny bubbles or imperfections in the lenses of these over-the-counter readers might not be something you notice — but your eyes do.
 These imperfections can make it harder to see.

 Prescription Strength

-Choosing the right pair of OTC readers can be confusing.
+Choosing the right pair of over-the-counter readers can be confusing.
 Do you need plus ones or plus twos?
 What if you are somewhere in between?

 Your optometrist removes the guesswork from this process.
 They will determine your exact prescription, so you don’t have to stand around the drugstore feeling stressed.